Creating equitable opportunity, representation, and access within the state-regulated psychedelic healthcare model.

 Phase 3 - Our future goals

-Accelerating the path to broader access - insurance coverage for psychedelic therapy in state regulated models
+Accelerating the path to broader access - insurance coverage for psychedelic healthcare in state regulated models

-In 2025 and 2026, we plan to expand SEF’s Psilocybin Access Fund to additional states, starting with Colorado and Massachusetts.
-We’ll consider covering additional medicines, as is allowed in Colorado's version of the Oregon Model (state regulated psychedelic therapy model).
+We’ll consider covering additional medicines, as is allowed in Colorado's version of the Oregon Model (state regulated psychedelic therapy model), and we’ll move to expand our programming into other states.
 Through this approach, we’ll help accelerate the path towards expanded access and insurance coverage for psychedelic therapy in state regulated models.

 Why is accelerating the path to insurance coverage our ultimate goal?